Bowen Park, Brisbane: Description

 The tram/bus shelters are on the footpath adjacent to the park and do not form part of the park but do impact on the integrity of the garden edge and views across and into the park.
 An early timber-framed tram shelter has been truncated to accommodate the widening of Bowen Bridge Road and recent steel framed bus shelters clutter along the park edge.

 O'Connell Terrace forms the northern edge of the park and was part of the boundary of the QAS grounds.
-Two Bauhinias (Bauhinia sp) survive from an earlier row of street trees on the footpath.
+Two bauhinias (Bauhinia sp.) survive from an earlier row of street trees on the footpath.
 The park edge is defined by low stone wall and hedges (Acalypha sp. and Spiraea sp.).
-Clumped palms (Chrysalidocarpus lutescens and Syagarus romanzoffiana) mark two pedestrian entries onto pathways through the park.
+Clumped palms (Chrysalidocarpus lutescens and Syagrus romanzoffiana) mark two pedestrian entries onto pathways through the park.

 The northern lawns segment extends from the O'Connell Terrace edge across the park to the impressive edge formed by the fig trees (Ficus benjamina) and associated exuberant planting and from Bowen Bridge Road to the eastern pedestrian entry.
 A set of Brisbane tuff stairs ascends from O'Connell Terrace at the north-west corner to a now open level lawn area which was the site of the Superintendent's cottage from 1914 to 1949.
 It was later established as a series of circular ornamental beds planted with annuals and surrounded by hedging under Oakman's management.
-The lawn area is edged by the early plantings of leopard (Caesalpinja ferrea), bauhinia (Bauhinia hookeri), flame (Brachychiton acerifolium) and fig (Ficus microcarpa var.
-Hillii) trees with their associated underplanting that frame the north entrance off Bowen Bridge Road.
+The lawn area is edged by the early plantings of leopard (Flindersia maculosa), bauhinia (Bauhinia hookeri), flame (Brachychiton acerifolius) and fig (Ficus microcarpa var. hillii) trees with their associated underplanting that frame the north entrance off Bowen Bridge Road.
 The central sloping lawn is bisected by a path and planted randomly with a variety of palms.
 Many of the palms are plantings from the early twentieth century.
 This portion of the park, formerly containing the glasshouse, cottage and associated nursery activities, served as a separate area to the primary display and recreation areas of the QAS Gardens and the Brisbane Municipal Council's 1914 redevelopment.
 The Figs (Ficus benjamina) and associated understorey planting may have served as a separation between the areas.

 In the Figs/Rockery central garden area the large fig trees (Ficus benjamina) form a massive canopy shading the pathway and tuff edged gardens planted with an understorey of subtropical foliage plants.
 These fig trees (Ficus benjamina) were in the park prior to the Council's substantial works in 1914 and 1915 and may have been planted for the QAS Gardens.